rails-sqlserver/tiny_tds/README.md

 ## Data Types

-Our goal is to support every SQL Server data type and covert it to a logical ruby object.
+Our goal is to support every SQL Server data type and covert it to a logical Ruby object.
 When dates or times are returned, they are instantiated to either `:utc` or `:local` time depending on the query options.
-Under ruby 1.9, all strings are encoded to the connection's encoding and all binary data types are associated to ruby's `ASCII-8BIT/BINARY` encoding.
+All strings are associated the to the connection's encoding and all binary data types are associated to Ruby's `ASCII-8BIT/BINARY` encoding.

 Below is a list of the data types we plan to support using future versions of FreeTDS.
 They are associated with SQL Server 2008 and up.
-All unsupported data types are returned as properly encoded strings.
+All unsupported data types below are returned as strings.

 * [date]
 * [datetime2]